 It would otherwise be necessary for nationals of EU member states to meet the requirements of UK domestic immigration laws.
 In this event, for those simply visiting the UK for leisure or business there is unlikely to be a significant impact, but for those seeking to work or study in the UK, entry clearance applications would be required, in much the same way as non-EEA nationals.
 It is also likely that there will be changes to the current Immigration Rules and procedures as the system would need to be adapted to accommodate different needs and volumes that exiting the EU will create.

-It is also worth noting that the PM indicated in January 2017 that the Government would push for a 'phased period of implementation' which could mean that any new arrangements, including those in relation to immigration, do not kick in immediately on completion of the two year period following the triggering of Article 50 (expected in March 2017).
+It is also worth noting that the PM indicated in January 2017 that the Government would push for a 'phased period of implementation' which could mean that any new arrangements, including those in relation to immigration, do not kick in immediately on completion of the two year period following the triggering of Article 50 (29 March 2017).
 This may provide EEA nationals with a brief window after Brexit where the current legal framework in regards to immigration would remain effective.

 Again, there is no immediate change for British citizens in the EU.

 As aforementioned, the position of British citizens in the EU will be a matter for the EU and the constituent member states and this will be a key part of the exit negotiations.
 Undoubtedly the UK will wish to secure the status of its citizens abroad and reciprocity will be a key consideration in the negotiating positions.